Gajakesari: Plot

 The film begins in the forest area of Aanegudde, an elephant reserve.
 A state minister arrives at the place of a local don, Rana.
 Rana forces the minister to sign a deal to open a resort at Anegudde.
 The minister signs reluctantly after seeing his bodyguard being murdered by Rana.

-The scene next shifts to Prakash Raj introducing an ancient temple in the royal city of Mysore called "Shankara Narayana" temple, which is being managed by a holy Muth (holy association), headed by the pontiff (Anant Nag).
-The Muth has an outstanding reputation for not being involved into any politics and also being equally revered by both Shaivites and Vaishnavites.
-Then comes into the picture, the hero Krishna (Yash), with his mother Girija Lokesh.
-Krishna is a happy-go-lucky youth, a hard-core Rajkumar fan, who has a kind heart for people and is involved in a small-time loan financing company.
+The scene next shifts to Prakash Raj introducing an ancient temple in the royal city of Mysore called the "Shankara Narayana" temple, which is being managed by a holy Muth (holy association), headed by the pontiff (Anant Nag).
+The Muth has an outstanding reputation for not being involved in any politics and also being equally revered by both Shaivites and Vaishnavites.
+Then comes into the picture, the hero Krishna (Yash), with his mother (Girija Lokesh).
+Krishna is a happy-go-lucky youth, a hard-core fan of Dr. Rajkumar, who has a kind heart for people and is involved in a small-time loan financing company.
 It is revealed that Krishna's family is very much devoted to the Muth and also that he was born after Krishna's father pledged that Krishna would be sent to become the next Pontiff of the Muth after Anant Nag.
-In this context, Krishna is given a warm welcome at the Muth and is requested by the Muth's head Anant Nag to take up the spiritual leadership.
-Krishna refuses as he feels he is still attached to the worldly ambitions, and he requests the pontiff to suggest an alternative.
-The Pontiff says that Krishna has to donate an elephant to the Muth, if he cannot take up the leadership of the Muth.
+In this context, Krishna is given a warm welcome at the Muth and is requested by the Muth's head (Anant Nag) to take up the spiritual leadership.
+Krishna refuses as he feels he is still attached to worldly ambitions, and he requests the pontiff to suggest an alternative.
+The Pontiff says that Krishna has to donate an elephant to the Muth if he cannot take up the leadership of the Muth.

-Krishna first tries several ways to avoid taking up Sanyasa ashramam in various negative ways, but each time in his attempt, he is given full respect and protected.
-Krishna finally goes in search of the elephant and hence sets his foot in the forest of Aaneguddi.
-He takes the help of the local Forest officer "Agni" (Rangayana Raghu) who introduces him to the forest tribal people.
-The ancestors of these tribal people have been in that forest since centuries and have taken care of the local elephants.
+Krishna first tries several ways to avoid taking up the Sanyasa ashramam in various negative ways, but each time in his attempt, he is given full respect and protected.
+Krishna finally goes in search of the elephant and hence sets foot in the forest of Aaneguddi.
+He takes the help of the local Forest officer "Agni" (Rangayana Raghu), who introduces him to the forest tribal people.
+The ancestors of these tribal people have been in that forest for centuries and have taken care of the local elephants.
 They befriend Krishna, and some incidents make Krishna meet a single strong elephant, "Kalinga", who is feared by the tribal folk for his roughness.
 Krishna also meets a young ecologist (Amulya).